TomaraPetty/CodeRefactor/README.md

 # CodeRefactor
 Horiseon Homepage
+* Visit the page here: https://tomarapetty.github.io/CodeRefactor/
+* I refactored this site to optimize the html and css functionality.

+## Overview
 This repo includes all of the files and assets to the Horiseon Homepage.
-Horiseon is a start-up that focuses on Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
-In this repo you will find the HTML, CSS and Images that compile the Horiseon website.
+* Horiseon is a start-up that focuses on Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+* In this repo you will find the HTML, CSS and Images that compile the Horiseon website.

-HTML
+### HTML
 The HTML includes a header, nav bar, hero image, three sections describing the company's services, a side section outlining benefits and a footer.

-CSS
+### CSS
 The site is styled entirely with CSS on a separate styles sheet.

-Images
+### Images
 There are seven images that help visualize the services.